jjadeb/UBCSalary/README.md

 ## Project History

 The final phase of this project, a report detailing the analysis, is a work in progress.
-For now, you can see the plots created for the analysis in the [plots directory](plots).
+For now, you can see the plots created for the analysis in the [plots folder](plots).

 The most up-to-date analysis code is located in the [scripts](scripts) folder.